-d’bi.young anitafrika conducts Anitafrika Method workshops globally and has most recently facilitated modules in the framework at Rose Bruford College of Theatre and Performance and London South Bank University in the UK.
-The Anitafrika Method is the pedagogical framework of the new Soulpepper Theatre Academy in Canada, where d’bi.young—Faculty and Curriculum Designer—conducts a six-week module on biomyth monodrama making through a decolonial lens.
-The Anitafrika Method has been taught in the past at SOAS, the University Arts London, the University of Glasgow, York University, the University of Toronto, Ryerson University, the University of Victoria, and Vancouver Island University.
+d’bi.young anitafrika conducts Anitafrika Method training globally and has most recently facilitated modules in the framework at Rose Bruford College of Theatre and Performance and London South Bank University in the UK.
+The Anitafrika Method is the pedagogical framework of the new Soulpepper Theatre Academy in Canada, where d’bi.young a conducts a six-week module on biomyth monodrama making through a decolonial lens as lead faculty.
+The Anitafrika Method has been taught in the past at SOAS, the University Arts London, the University of Glasgow, York University, the University of Toronto, Toronto Metropolitan University, the University of Victoria, and Vancouver Island University.
 It has been utilised by organisations in Canada such as MaRs, the Stephen Lewis Foundation, R.I.S.E, Regent Park School of Music, ArtStarts, PuSH Festival, Women’s Health in Women’s Hands and by international events such as South Africa Book Fair, Sommarscen in Sweden and Nigeria’s Ake Book & Arts Festival.

 Anitafrika Method alumni include globally celebrated soca king Machel Montano, actor-playwright and co-Producer of ‘da kink in my hair television series Ngozi Paul; Manifesto founder and photographer Che Kothari; Poet Laureate of Ontario Randell Adjei, lecturer and performance artist Ria Righteous from the UK; from Zimbabwe, writer-activist Rudo Chigudu; CBC The Exhibitionist's host Amanda Parris, Handmaid’s Tale Bahia Watson, Theatre Centre Associate Artistic Director Liza Paul, Associate Artistic Director of Soulpepper Theatre Luke Reece, and singer/songwriter/filmmaker TiKA Simone, along with hundreds of other artists in the global south and north.